 Fax: +381 11 3972 840

-Ivana Pantelić (maiden name Jakšić) graduated from Faculty of Pharmacy - University of Belgrade in 2007, where she also obtained her PhD in 2013 (module Pharmaceutical Technology) and specialist degree in Cosmetology (2018).
+Ivana Pantelić (born Jakšić) graduated from University of Belgrade-Faculty of Pharmacy in 2007, where she also obtained her PhD in 2013 (module Pharmaceutical Technology) and specialist degree in Cosmetology (2018).

 After graduation she worked as an intern in Pharmacy „Beograd”, and obtained her license in July 2008.
-From October 2007 she works at the Department of Pharmaceutical Technology and Cosmetology, Faculty of Pharmacy – University of Belgrade, first as a research assistant (2007-2009), then as a teaching assistant (2009-2016).
+From October 2007 she works at the Department of Pharmaceutical Technology and Cosmetology, University of Belgrade-Faculty of Pharmacy, first as a research assistant (2007-2009), then as a teaching assistant (2009-2016).
 In March 2016 she became Assistant Professor.
 At the Department of Pharmaceutical Technology and Cosmetology she is involved in integrated academic studies (courses: Pharmaceutical Technology 1, Cosmetology, Fundamentals of Pharmaceutical Biotechnology, Drug Dosage Forms for Paediatric Population), specialist academic studies in Cosmetology, and doctoral academic studies (modules Pharmaceutical Technology and Cosmetology).

 During her PhD studies, in 2009 she obtained a scholarship of the German Academic Exchange Service (DAAD) for a research stay in Germany, within a special program entitled „Research experience in Germany for graduates and undergraduates from Serbia”.
 This collaboration with the Department of Pharmaceutical Technology of the Eberhard Karls University in Tübingen was continued through more research stays (2011, 2012, 2017).

-Being active in writing project proposals, she was involved in 4 national (fundamental research, technological development, proof of concept) and 5 international projects (bilateral with Germany, COST action, JRC training and capacity building).
+Being active in writing project proposals, she is/was involved in 5 national (fundamental research, technological development, proof of concept) and 5 international projects (bilateral with Germany, COST action, JRC training and capacity building).

 She is fluent in English (C2; Cambridge Certificate of Proficiency in English) and French (B2; Course de Langue et Civilisation Française de la Sorbonne).